manohars/documentation/source/contributor/documentation.md

 * [#ghostbsd-dev:libera.chat](https://app.element.io/#/room/#ghostbsd-dev:libera.chat) channel on Matrix
 * #ghostbsd-dev on the Libera Chat IRC.

 Those three messaging platform are connected together.
-So whatever you use IRC, Telegram or Matrix you will be connected to all the messaging platform.
+So whatever you use IRC, Telegram or Matrix you will be connected to all the messaging platforms.

 ## Getting the resources

 In order to document GhostBSD projects, you will want to run a [recent GhostBSD build](https://www.ghostbsd.org/download#latest_builds), and to document third-party projects, you will also need a recent version of that program.
-We are use [Sphinx](https://www.sphinx-doc.org) with [MyST](https://myst-parser.readthedocs.io) to makes it easy to create our Documentation Hub.
-Any one that wants to help should start to be familiar with [Git](getting-started.md#knowing-how-to-use-git), [GitHub](getting-started.md#knowing-how-to-use-github) and [MyST Markdown syntax](https://myst-parser.readthedocs.io/en/latest/intro.html).
+We use [Sphinx](https://www.sphinx-doc.org) with [MyST](https://myst-parser.readthedocs.io) to make it easy to create our Documentation Hub.
+Any one who wants to help should start to be familiar with [Git](getting-started.md#knowing-how-to-use-git), [GitHub](getting-started.md#knowing-how-to-use-github) and [MyST Markdown syntax](https://myst-parser.readthedocs.io/en/latest/intro.html).

-The instructions for install and setup can be found on the  [GhostBSD Documentation GitHub](https://github.com/ghostbsd/documentation#local-development-server) repository.
+The instructions for installation and setup can be found on the  [GhostBSD Documentation GitHub](https://github.com/ghostbsd/documentation#local-development-server) repository.

 ## Tasks